The future of augmented reality technology will be in the cloud

 “The ARCloud can be thought of as a machine-readable 1: 1 scale model of the real world.
 Our AR devices are the real-time interface to this parallel virtual world which is perfectly overlaid onto the physical world ” Matt Miesnieks at Forbes

 Dent Reality is a start-up focused on the development of tools to integrate augmented reality with retailers apps.

 Their Retail AR improves the experience of supermarket customers by providing them with information about the products they are selecting, their location on the shelves and navigation system to reach the exact place where each product is located.

 Our augmented future

 As we can see, the next great technological revolution is on the way and is called AR Cloud.
-What we have to think about is what will be the ethics ruling the AR to protect users' privacy.
-The next integration of AR and AI in our lives will also test our ability to preserve human interaction and to perceive the world without technological filters.
+What we have to think about is what will be the ethics ruling the AR to protect users’ privacy.
+The next integration of AR and AI in our lives will test much more our ability to preserve human interaction and to perceive the world without technological filters.